1320799775/DL_RTZS/README.md

 # Preparing Data
 The input to the DNN must be in '.mat' format, which can be edited in MATLAB or Python.

-Prior to input into the network model, the FID need to be zero-filled to 4096 complex points and Fourier transformed to the spectrum.
-Then, the spectrum is phased and normalized to 1.
+Prior to input into the network model, the FID data needs to be zero-filled to 4096 complex points and Fourier transformed to the spectrum.
+Then, the spectrum is phased, taken as the real part, and normalized to 1.